 Most people entering a job interview try to avoid the problem of being excessively nervous.
 A lack of confidence can make for a painful interview, a poor impression and weak answers to questions.

 But you can also overcompensate.
 Extreme confidence can make you appear arrogant and disinterested in feedback.
+You may become guilty of talking too much and not listening.
 By the end of the interview, your interviewers probably can’t wait to get together and critique your performance.
-They will judge you harshly to compensate for your apparent narcissism.
+They will judge you harshly to compensate for your bragging and apparent narcissism.

 Balance confidence with humility